 This type of financial hardship can change the lives of your loved ones, at an already difficult time for them.

 Getting approved for the life insurance coverage that you need can be easy for some – especially those who are in relatively good health.
 However, if you have certain types of health issues such as COPD or ventricular arrhythmia, then being approved for life insurance can present some challenges.

-The good news is that many people who have ventricular arrhythmia can, in fact, qualify for traditional life insurance coverage.
+However, if you have ventricular arrhythmia you can, in fact, qualify for traditional life insurance coverage.
 However, because all insurance companies can be somewhat different in how they view their applicants, it can often be extremely beneficial to work with a company or an agency that has access to multiple life insurance carriers.
 This is where we can help.

 How Ventricular Arrhythmia Can Affect Your Application for Life Insurance